|Nutrition Facts (per serving)|

 |Total Carbohydrate 22g||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Daal gosht, or dal gosht is a popular dish in Flavorful, spicy cubed lamb and a blend of herbs in this recipe transforms these ordinary lentils into the perfect hearty Indian-inspired dish.
+Daal gosht or dal gosht is a popular dish of flavorful, spicy cubed lamb and a blend of herbs.
+This recipe transforms ordinary lentils into the perfect hearty Indian-inspired dish.
 It is a Pakistani or North Indian cuisine.
 This wholesome meaty dish makes a great one-pot meal that can be doubled or tripled for large family gatherings.
 Add a green salad and you're in for a satisfying meal.

 - 1 cup Toor daal

 - 2 pounds (1 kilogram) of lamb (boneless and cubed)

 - 4 large tomatoes chopped fine or 1 (14.5 ounce) can of chopped tomatoes

 - Salt to taste